Justin Timberlake: 2004–2007: Films and FutureSex/LoveSounds

-After the Super Bowl incident, Timberlake put his recording career on hold to act in several films, having starred in a few feature films earlier in his career.
-The first role he took during this time was as a journalist in Edison Force, filmed in 2004 and received a direct-to-video release on July 18, 2006.
-He also appeared in the films Alpha Dog, Black Snake Moan, Richard Kelly's Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third, released on May 18, 2007.
-He also appeared as a young Elton John, in the video for John's song "This Train Don't Stop There Anymore".
-Timberlake was considered to play the role of Roger Davis in the film version of the rock musical Rent, but director Chris Columbus had insisted that only the original Broadway members could convey the true meaning of Rent, so the role was reprised by Adam Pascal.
+After the Super Bowl incident, Timberlake was "burned out" from his music career, opting out of an NSYNC reunion and elevating his acting career, having starred in a few feature films earlier in his career.
+The first role he took during this time was as a journalist in Edison Force, filmed in 2004 and released direct-to-video on July 18, 2006.
+He also appeared in the films Alpha Dog (2006) with Bruce Willis, Black Snake Moan (2006) with Samuel L. Jackson, Richard Kelly's Southland Tales (2006), and voiced Prince Artie Pendragon in the animated film Shrek the Third (2007).
+Timberlake was considered to play the role of Roger Davis in the film version of the rock musical Rent, but director Chris Columbus insisted that only the original Broadway members could convey the true meaning of Rent, so Adam Pascal reprised the role.

-He continued to record with other artists.
+During his hiatus from music, he continued to record with other artists.
+In 2004, he recorded "Good Foot" with Timbaland for the soundtrack of Shark Tale.
 After "Where Is the Love?", he again collaborated with the Black Eyed Peas on the 2005 track "My Style" from their album Monkey Business.
+That year, he collaborated with Charlie Wilson and Black Eyed Peas member Will.i.am on the song "Floatin'" on the former's album Charlie, Last Name Wilson, and collaborated on a track with Brazilian music artist Sérgio Mendes the following year.
 When recording the 2005 single "Signs" with Snoop Dogg, Timberlake discovered a throat condition.
 Nodules were subsequently removed from his throat in an operation that took place on May 5, 2005.
 He was advised not to sing or speak loudly for at least a few months.
-In 2005, he began his own record company, JayTee records.
+In 2005, he began his own record company, JayTee Records.